Hellsender01/Hellsender01/README.md

 - Prompt Injection Taxonomy
   A growing collection of 253 prompt injection techniques organized into 17 attack categories with mapping to the OWASP LLM Top 10.
-  The goal is to give practitioners something practical when testing real world LLM deployments.
   https://github.com/Hellsender01/prompt-injection-taxonomy

 - Researching attack surfaces in agent based AI systems and RAG pipelines